cjus/hydra-hpp/article.md

 hydra.sendMessage(message);
 ```

 Hydra takes care of locating an instance of a microservice called `gameserver` and delivering the message.
-While the message is a pure JavaScript object it does have a strict structure.
+While the message is a pure JavaScript object, it does have a strict structure.
 The `to`, `frm` and `bdy` fields are required, and you're encouraged to only add your application specific fields to the `bdy` section.

 This message format actually has a name, [UMF](https://github.com/cjus/umf) - universal messaging format.
 UMF is a simple JavaScript object format that Hydra uses to define routable and queuable messages.
 But what exactly do we mean by that?
 A routable message is one that contains enough information for a program to determine who sent the message and where that message needs to go.
 We provide that information by supplying `to` and `frm` fields.
 A queuable message is one that can be stored for later processing.
 Useful message fields include the `mid` field which uniquely identifies a message.
 Other useful fields not shown here include fields which provide a timestamp, priority, and how long a message should be considered valid.
 So our messages are considered queuable because they contain enough information to allows us to use, build and manage message queues.